-Bonds were issued in 2000 through 2004 to fund approved remediation payments under the Petroleum Environmental Cleanup Fund Award (PECFA) Program, which is a petroleum storage remediation program.
-In existence since 1987, the PECFA Program reimburses owners of petroleum storage tanks for 75% to 99% of remediation cost related to soil and groundwater contamination.
+Bonds were issued in 2000 through 2004 to fund approved soil and groundwater remediation payments under the Petroleum Environmental Cleanup Fund Award (PECFA) Program, which is a petroleum storage remediation program.
+Bonds issued in 2009 provided for the current refunding of obligations previously issued by the State to fund such remediation costs under the PECFA Program and to fund a portion of EMCP previously issued for the same purpose.

+In existence since 1987, the PECFA Program reimburses owners of petroleum storage tanks for 75% to 99% of remediation costs related to soil and groundwater contamination.
 The State of Wisconsin Department of Commerce (Department of Commerce) is responsible for the review and approval of remediation payments.
 Prior to the issuance of the Bonds, remediation payments approved under the PECFA Program were paid with Petroleum Inspection Fees as they were collected; however, the timing of the collections did not permit all remediation payments to be paid at the time they were presented and approved.
 When Bonds were first issued in March 2000, the backlog of approved but unpaid claims was about \$200 million.
-The issuance of the Bonds allowed the PECFA Program to make payments in a timely matter and provided economic savings to the State, since the debt service costs on the Bonds were less than the interest costs that accrued on the unpaid remediation awards.
+The issuance of the Bonds allowed the PECFA Program to make payments in a timely matter and provided economic savings to the State, since the debt service costs on the Bonds were less than the interest costs that accrued on the approved but unpaid remediation awards.